SwirlyStone5877/DOSBoxPY/README.md

 [![Discord Server Badge](https://dcbadge.vercel.app/api/server/Xwaz6EA64t?style=flat&theme=default-inverted&compact=true)](https://discord.gg/Xwaz6EA64t)
 # NEWS
-## For all you people using linux, a Linux port is being developed, since I got my hands on a Linux PC.
+## For all you people using Linux, a Linux port is being developed, since I got my hands on a Linux PC.
 It'll be tested on Linux Mint 21.2 Cinnamon, but it *should* work for other distros.
 Should.

 # DOSBoxPY
 A simple UI for DOSBox written in python because I suck at C.